Reading Time [est_time]

 What is the right amount of Acceptance Criteria?

 Well, if you’ve too many AC for a single product backlog item (PBI), chances are you could split it into multiple PBIs.

 Tip: Have too many criteria as part of one story and chances are you’ll easily run into at least one criteria that isn’t passing.

 That delays the delivery of that user story, which delays the feedback, ultimately increasing the risk of failure.
-I recommend, whenever you have got a chance, please go ahead and split the user story right there.
-You can thank me later 🙂
+I recommend, whenever you can, please go ahead and split the user story right there.
+Thank me later 🙂

 Splitting user stories helps in keeping each user story small, improves chances of delivering it early, seeking feedback faster, hence reduces risk.
 Yes, there is effort involved in splitting the user stories as well.

 Hence, the PO and the development team have to identify for each user story, what is a barely sufficient detail of AC.
 Photo source: Kenny Rubin, Innolution where Ken discusses the pros and cons of adding too many details versus no detail and establishes the need to identify what is barely sufficient detail to get started.

 It’s important that your team members spend a little time and get good at writing acceptance criteria.
 It’s benefits are long lasting and ROI of the effort is simply too high to ignore.

 Rule of Thumb: My rule of thumb for number of acceptance criteria is to have between 1-3 per user story.
 If a user story have between 4-5 of these, I start exploring options to split the story.
 If there are 6 or more criterion then the chances are the team won’t be able to implement it all in one sprint, definitely this story needs to be split in more than one.

 Remember small user stories with lesser scope can be delivered comfortable within a sprint and presented to users for feedback.
 Early feedback reduces risk and impact of failure.